-MyWeku Restaurant: Time to catch our breadth as we wait for the curing of the concrete
+MyWeku Restaurant: Time to catch our breath as we wait for the curing of the concrete

 Since the 8 pillars were put in place the connecting beams have also been put in place, albeit with a number of bamboo sticks holding them up.

 I received this message from Dad which describes the stage we are in a lot better than I could.